foundling/tutorials/javascript/canjs/star_rating/README.md

 {{#each-book}}
 ````

+The nesting of `star-rating` does two things:

++ It includes the markup of the `star-rating` within the `product-book` markup
-The nesting ensures that the `star-rating` component can be treated as a child component of `product-book`.
-There are a few things we need to add in order to send that one piece of information, the rating, to the parent book.
-But first, let's build the our first component, the book component.
++ It ensures that the `star-rating` component can be treated as a child component of `product-book`.

+There are a few things we need to add in order to send the `star-rating`'s rating value to the `product-book`.
+But first, let's build our first component, the book component.

-### Building the Book Component
+# Building the Book Component

 We'll do this by pulling in `can`, calling `can.Component.extend` and passing in an object literal that has four top-level properties, `tag`, `template`, `viewModel`, `events`.
 Only the first two are strictly necessary to instantiate a component, but lets leave the `viewModel` and `events` properties in for completeness.